victor-thouvenin/Jeux/en/tic-tac-toe/ReadMe.md

 ## 🚀 Execution

-Each version is run according to the conventions of its language. make you have an interpreter for each one
+Each version is run according to the conventions of its language. make sure you have an interpreter for each one

 ### Brainfuck